google/WebFundamentals/src/content/en/fundamentals/performance/webpack/monitor-and-analyze.md

 [that are often not used and could be dropped](https://github.com/GoogleChromeLabs/webpack-libs-optimizations#moment))?

 - **Duplicated dependencies.** Do you see the same library repeating in multiple files?
-(Use, e.g., the `CommonsChunkPlugin` to move it into a common file.)
+(Use, e.g., the `optimization.splitChunks.chunks` option – in webpack 4 – or the `CommonsChunkPlugin` – in webpack 3 – to move it into a common file.)
 Or does the bundle have multiple versions of the same library?

 - **Similar dependencies.** Are there similar libraries that do approximately the same job?
 (E.g.